OctoPro89/Ech0Engine/Readme.md

 Just added model loading support for gltf and Scene loading support.

+Also, if you are acually thinking about using this download the .zip the repo has incorrect directories

 If you wanna use your own models; Have the texture as png or jpeg, then have the gltf and bin files.
 Edit Scene1.hpp and replace the "Model("Models/yourModelName" and also put it in the build folder not game folder